lulab/RME/README.md

 ### Step 3: Structure prediction by RME

 #### a.
 Structure prediction by RME
 The RME software accepts 2 input parameters, a data file containing pairing probability for each test RNA (prepared in Step 2b) and a directory for output files.
-Meanwhile, we recommended to use the -d option to specify the data type, then RME would use default parameter values for that type.
+Meanwhile, we recommended to use the -d option to specify the data type, then RME would use default parameter values for that data type.
 And a -p option specifying the cpu number is quite useful for running in parallel.

 ```bash
 mkdir example/prediction/